Automatic Association of Cloud Security Controls and Quantifiable Metrics for Certification: The European Cybersecurity Certification Scheme for Cloud Services

 The EUCS is informed by several key sources, including the recommendations from the expert group CSPCERT \cite{CSPcert}, BSI C5 \cite{BSIc5}, SecNumCloud \cite{secnumcloud}, and various ISO standards.

-The EUCS adheres to the three security levels outlined in Article 52(6) of the EU CSA, which are ‘basic,’ ‘substantial,’ and ‘high.’
-In this framework, the cloud services’ security requirements and the corresponding assessments increase in complexity across these levels, in terms of scope, rigour, and depth.
-According to the EUCS draft candidate version, \textit{the requirements at level ‘high’ are demanding and align closely with state-of-the-art practices, while those at level ‘basic’ establish a minimum acceptable standard for cloud cybersecurity}.
+The EUCS adheres to the three security levels outlined in Article 52(6) of the EU CSA, which are ‘basic’, ‘substantial’, and ‘high’.
+In this framework, the cloud services’ security controls and the corresponding assessments increase in complexity across these levels, in terms of scope, rigor, and depth.
+According to the EUCS draft candidate version, \textit{the controls at level ‘high’ are demanding and align closely with state-of-the-art practices, while those at level ‘basic’ establish a minimum acceptable standard for cloud cybersecurity}.